janmilinds/homebridge-airfi/README.md

 ### Requirements

-This plugin supports ventilation units Model 60, 100, 130, 150, 250, 350 manufactured by Airfi.
+This plugin supports air handling units Model 60, 100, 130, 150, 250, 350 manufactured by Airfi.

 - Node.js >= 18.17.0
 - Homebridge >= 1.6.0
-- Modbus map v2.5 or greater on the ventilation unit
+- Modbus map v2.5 or greater on the air handling unit

 ### Configuration